 The research journal Acta Linguistica Lithuanica has a clear mission in the context of both Lithuanian and foreign journals on Lithuanian language studies: it mostly publishes articles on Lithuanian and Baltic linguistics, comparative and general linguistics problems, as well as the most recent linguistic trends and methods.
 The journal contributes to and promotes the formation of new research directions, as its articles discuss and solve issues of both synchronic and diachronic linguistics.

 Acta Linguistica Lithuanica uses double-blind peer review (neither the authors nor the reviewers know the identity of each other) to avoid bias.
 See Journal Policies – Peer Review.
 The Institute of the Lithuanian Language (ILL) complies with the Committee on Publication Ethics Guidelines for Peer Reviewers which provides a comprehensive guide to the ethics of peer review.
 See Guidelines for Reviewers.

 Acta Linguistica Lithuanica provides policies, which include detailed information about submission, editorial and publishing processes and guidelines for both authors and reviewers.
 To ensure smooth and ethical publishing process, all parties are introduced with their rights and responsibilities.
 See Journal Policies.

 FEES AND CHARGES

-The articles are published online under CC BY-NC license 4.0 as well as in print biannually (in December and June).
+The articles are published online under the licence CC BY-NC 4.0 as well as in print biannually (in December and June).
 For those who are willing to have printed version of the journal there is an option to subscribe the printed edition.
 See Guidelines for Readers.